spacemeshos/testnet-guide/ffnet.md

 2. To join the ffnet, you need to run the Spacemesh App on an always-on desktop computer.
 Please ensure that your system meets the [recommended system requirements](requirements).

-!> Please do NOT attempt to join from a laptop if you often move between different WIFI networks.
+!> Please do NOT attempt to join from a laptop if you often move between different WIFI networks or put it to sleep.
 Things will not work properly.

 !> Please do NOT join if your computer or network connection doesn't meet the recommended requirements.